 Indicator (d).
-Edgecombe Juvenile Detention Center, as stated in Indicator (a), completes criminal background checks on all contracted employees.
+Cabarrus Juvenile Detention Center, as stated in Indicator (a), completes criminal background checks on all contracted employees.
 The agency provides documentation supporting child abuse registries are also consulted.
-The NCDPS follows the same process for hiring contractors or volunteers that they do with any employees, including the criminal background check looking at state and multi-state criminal histories, looking at driving records, sexual offender listings, and the newer process for child abuse registries.
+The NCDPS follows the same process for hiring contractors or volunteers that they do with any employees including the criminal background check looking at state and multi-state criminal histories, looking at driving records, sexual offender listings, and the newer process for child abuse registries.
+The Auditor was provided information on contracted individuals and also confirmed that they were required to go through such screenings in their individual interviews.
+The Auditor spoke with a contracted mental health employee and a contracted medical staff member who confirmed that they underwent criminal and child abuse registry checks when they were hired.

 Indicator (e).
-Edgecombe YDC provided the Auditor with information on random employees, including individuals who were employed for over 5 years and had criminal background checks completed in the last five years.
-The random sample was confirmed by reviewing files onsite with the Human Resources staff and then uploaded to the OAS.
+CYDC provided the Auditor with information on 15 random employees, including individuals who were employed for over 5 years and had criminal background checks completed in the last 5 years.
+The random sample was confirmed through a review of files onsite with the Human Resources staff and then uploaded to the OAS.

 Indicator (f).
-As noted in Indicator (a), all EDGECOMBE YDC employees are asked to complete the Employee Application, including questions required in indicator a).
+As noted in Indicator (a), all CYDC employees are asked to complete the Employee Application, including questions required in indicator a).
 The employees, after hire, also complete a series of forms, including a DPS Employment Verification and a DPS Employment Statement.
 In both documents, the NCDPS has required the individual to confirm they have not engaged in any of the described activities listed in indicator (a).
 Staff is asked the aforementioned questions as well as create a continuing responsibility to disclose such misconduct.
 The form sets forth a continuing affirmative duty to disclose any such misconduct.
 All employees confirm by signature the requirement to report any violation of the prohibited acts described in indicator (a) within 24 hours of occurrence.
 HR 013 Employee statement has the individual acknowledge this requirement directly after the PREA Questions listed in indicator (a).
 "I acknowledge and understand that, should I become the subject of these prohibitions in my current position or any subsequent departmental positions I may hold involve contact with persons in confinement or under supervision; I will notify the departmental management within 24 hours of my involvement in any of the above."

 Indicator (g).
-All Edgecombe Youth Development Center employees must disclose all misconduct allegations, and any material omission or false information regarding misconduct will be grounds for termination.
+All Cabarrus Youth Development Center employees must disclose all misconduct allegations and any material omission or false information regarding misconduct will be grounds for termination.
 The agency Employee Applicant form explains that failure to report criminal charges and convictions may be subject to termination.
 The Auditor reviewed information from background checks and confirmed that no individuals had been disciplined or terminated in the past year for falsification of information related to past sexual misconduct or criminal behaviors.
 Form F-5A Application for Certification has the employee sign the following statement at the time of hire, the statement tells the employee that the condition exists throughout their employment with NCDPS.
 "I acknowledge that any omission, falsification, or misrepresentation of information or procedures, by either the candidate or this Agency, throughout the employment and/or certification process may result in certification being denied, suspended, or revoked by the Commission at any time, now or later, and may result in sanctions against this Agency.'
+There has been no staff reportedly dismissed in the past year for falsification of information on their application.